 Walla Walla is supported by the wheat harvest, which has been strong for decades.
 The wine industry has also exploded over the last decade, as L'Ecole 41, Woodward Canyon, Waterbrook Winery and Leonetti Cellar have garnered strong regional and national reputations.
 Walla Walla is serviced by the Walla Walla Regional Airport, and has primary access to the rest of the region via U.S. Route 12.

-Accidents occur on Walla Walla roads nearly every day.
+Car and truck accidents occur on Walla Walla roads nearly every day.
 They may happen on State Route 125, State Route 124 or on one of the city’s transit lines.
 It’s best for injury accident victims to have someone on their side fighting for them.